 HTBR also involves Rose’s collaboration with Bonnie Jo Campbell, the best selling novelist.
 While Rose immersed herself in the world of her book Once Upon A River, for which she has written the screenplay and will direct the feature film, the song Margo was born, as well as the vibe of some other tunes like The River and Walk Away.
 “The album is like a patchwork that in- volved many collaborators in several locations, and then all of a sudden it started to gel.
 It marries my film and music passions, so this record really is a true reflection of what I’m about.
 It’s not a fountain but more like a steady stream from several sources of inspiration.”

 As a filmmaker, Rose has either written, directed, produced or acted in a variety of short films, documentaries, and feature films.
-In the year 2013 alone she wrote, starred in, and wrote music for No Love Song, which co-stars Rosanna Arquette and premiered at the Newport Beach Film Festival.
+She wrote, starred in, and wrote music for No Love Song, which co-stars Rosanna Arquette and premiered at the Newport Beach Film Festival.
 No Love Song, now being distributed by TV4, went to festivals all around the world including Cannes the same year the critically acclaimed Fruitvale Station, a film Rose associate produced and music supervised, was screened there as well.
-Currently Rose is developing a screenplay adaptation of the much beloved novel Once Upon A River by Bonnie Jo Campbell which Rose will direct in 2016.
+Currently Rose is developing a screenplay adaptation of the much beloved novel Once Upon A River by Bonnie Jo Campbell which Rose will also direct.
 Rose's script was a finalist for the Nantucket Screenwriter's Colony as well as the Sundance Writer's Lab.
-In 2015 she was selected to be part of Time Warner’s inaugural year for their incubator, Project 150, for which she has created a TV pilot with Melonie Diaz.
+In 2015 she was selected to be part of Time Warner’s inaugural year for their incubator, Project 150, for which she has created a TV series.
 She wrote and directed the pilot in which she also appears as a musician.
 Warner Brothers selected Rose to be part of their Director’s Workshop.
 In the past Rose was a Fulbright Scholar in Madrid, Spain, where she taught music and drama, and she was also selected to be part of Tribeca’s All Access program.

 There is an ease in Rose's directing and writing that’s intimate and effortless, as is the case in her voice and songwriting.
 The award-winning short film Wedding Dress, featuring Joshua Leonard, Abby Wathen, and Dominic Bogart has been compared to a country ballad or Raymond Carver short story.
 “Sure that feels great to hear.
 I like when things haunt me, and I can dig in and keep asking questions.
 I don’t want to be underestimated as a reader or viewer or listener.
 I want to tell stories that keep exploring our interconnectedness and complexity.
 And maybe if I’m lucky, someone feels solace in those same things too.”